kkibria/dev_cookbook/docs/_topics/ubuntu.md

 xrandr --output Virtual1 --mode "960x600_60.00"
 ```

-The whole thing can be turned into a a bash script,
+The whole thing can be turned into a bash script,
 ```bash
 #!/bin/bash